MayUWish/QSlack/README.md

 * React
 * Redux

 React, as a JavaScript library, was used to build the user interfaces.
-The Virtual DOM provides the flexibility of state management, allowing each component dynamically and interactively.
+The Virtual DOM together with the state management, allows dynamic and interactive components.
 The following code was used to dynamically displaying other users, per changes of input when adding users to chat groups.

 ##### Dynamically displaying other users